-Many of the signs we attribute to “my dog is getting older and it’s normal” can actually be indicators that your dog is beginning to experience, or is already in an advanced state of, Canine Cognitive Disorder (CCD).
-It’s the medical term for doggie dementia.
+There are a couple of important points I need to mention.
+First of all, many of the signs we attribute to “my dog is getting older and it’s normal” can actually be indicators that your dog is beginning to experience, or is already in an advanced state of, Canine Cognitive Disorder (CCD).
+That’s the medical term for doggie dementia.

 Sleep and awake patterns